site24x7/terraform-provider-site24x7/docs/resources/rest_api_monitor.md

 * `oauth2_provider` (String) Provider ID of the OAuth Provider to be associated with the monitor.
 * `json_schema_check` (Boolean) Enable this option to perform the JSON schema check.
 * `jwt_id` (String) Token ID of the Web Token to be associated with the monitor.
+* `up_status_codes` (String) Provide a comma-separated list of HTTP status codes that indicate a successful response.
+You can specify individual status codes, as well as ranges separated with a colon.
 * `match_case` (Boolean) Perform case sensitive keyword search or not.
 * `match_regex` (Map of String) Match the regular expression in the website response.
 * `matching_keyword` (Map of String) Check for the keyword in the website response.